Hoang-Long2012/pipeline-toolkit/README.md

 `delay` specifies the delay in seconds before the first step and between subsequent steps.

-When `delay` is enabled, the initial delay provides an opportunity to cancel the pipeline before the first step begins.
+When `delay` is enabled, the initial delay provides an opportunity to cancel the pipeline before the first step begins:

 ```python
 pipeline.run(10, delay=1)